Updated February 02, 2022

 When we discuss IPE with controllers and control owners, the initial reaction is usually “What is that?” or “Oh no, more work.”
 Though there is no sugarcoating the fact that the latter is true, the first question is an important one.

-IPE is any information that is produced internally by a company being audited and provided as audit evidence, whether for use in the execution of internal controls or for substantive audit procedures performed by an external auditor.
-It’s good to ask:
+IPE is any information that is produced internally by a company being audited and provided for audit evidence as part of Sarbanes-Oxley (SOX) compliance.
+Whether IPE is for use in the execution of internal controls or for substantive audit procedures performed by an external auditor, it’s good to ask:

 To be able to answer these questions thoroughly, you need to understand what is considered IPE and the different risks associated with using IPE in the execution of internal controls.